aadya940/chainopy/JOSS/paper.md

 ### Statement of Need
 There are significant limitations in current Markov Chain packages that rely solely on NumPy [@harris2020array] and Python for implementation.
 Markov Chains often require iterative convergence-based algorithms [@rosenthal1995convergence], where Python's dynamic typing, Global Interpreter Lock (GIL), and garbage collection can hinder potential performance improvements like parallelism.
 To address these issues, we enhance our library with extensions like Cython and Numba for efficient algorithm implementation.
 Additionally, we introduce a Markov Chain Neural Network [@awiszus2018markov] that simulates given Markov Chains while preserving statistical properties from the training data.
 This approach eliminates the need for post-processing steps such as sampling from the outcome distribution while giving neural networks stochastic properties rather than deterministic behavior.
-Finally, we implement the famous Markov Switching Models [@hamilton2010regime] which are one of the fundamental and widely used models in Finance applications such as Stock Market price prediction.
+Finally, we implement the famous Markov Switching Models [@hamilton2010regime] which are one of the fundamental and widely used models in applications such as Stock Market price prediction.

 ### Implementation

 We implement three public classes `MarkovChain`, `MarkovChainNeuralNetwork` and `MarkovSwitchingModel` that contain core functionalities of the package.
 Performance intensive functions for the `MarkovChain` class are implemented in the `_backend` directory where a custom cython [@behnel2010cython] backend is implemented circumventing drawbacks of python like the GIL, dynamic typing etc. The `MarkovChain` class implements various functionalities for discrete-time Markov chains.
-It provides methods for fitting the transition matrix from data, simulating the chain, calculating properties such as ergodicity, irreducibility, symmetry, and periodicity, as well as computing stationary distributions, absorption probabilities, expected time to absorption, and expected number of visits.
-It also supports visualization of the transition matrix and chain.
+It provides methods for fitting the transition matrix from data, simulating the chain, calculating properties.
+It also supports visualization for markov chains.

 We do the following key optimizations: